Political Contributions & Lobbying

 Oversight on Political Activities and Trade Associations

-From a governance standpoint, our Finance Committee, which is comprised exclusively of independent directors, oversees the Company’s political and lobbying expenditures and activities.
+From a governance standpoint, our Finance Committee, which is comprised exclusively of independent directors, oversees the Company’s political and lobbying expenditures and activities, develops and oversees Martin Marietta’s policy on political expenditures and reviews Martin Marietta’s political expenditures, payments to trade associations and any such expenditures and payments that may be used for political purposes.
 This includes setting an annual cap of $250,000 on total Company spending, as well as capping any individual Company contribution at $25,000 annually, and ensuring that such spending is consistent with Martin Marietta’s business interests, strategy and goals.
 All political expenditures are reviewed by our Chief Financial Officer after consultation with our General Counsel’s office, and final authorization is required from the Chief Executive Officer or an authorized delegate.
+This arrangement ensures not only that such activities comply with applicable law, but also that all activities further the long-term interest of Martin Marietta and our shareholders.
 In addition, our lobbying and political expenditures and our payment to trade associations and other tax-exempt organizations that may be used for political purposes are reviewed annually by management with the Finance Committee, which reports its review to the full Board of Directors.
 The Finance Committee’s charter is available on our website.
+The Finance Committee makes recommendations to the Board of Directors with respect to any changes in Martin Marietta’s policy on political expenditures.

 All of Martin Marietta‘s employees, contractors and agents acting in the Company’s name are governed by our Political and Advocacy Activities Policy and Procedures, which is a robust set of procedures that applies to political and advocacy activities of Martin Marietta, our subsidiaries and our affiliates, including political contributions to trade associations, political parties, campaigns and individual candidates, lobbying activities or gifts to public officials or public employees.
 This policy provides that all political and advocacy activities, including contributions, by Martin Marietta must comply with federal, state and local requirements associated with participating in the policy-making and political process, as well as our Code of Ethical Business Conduct.